6-Hydroxymelatonin

 6-Hydroxymelatonin (6-OHM) is a naturally occurring, endogenous, major active metabolite of melatonin.
+6-Hydroxymelatonin is produced as a result of the enzymatic conversion of melatonin through hydroxylation.
 Similar to melatonin, 6-OHM is a full agonist of the MT1 and MT2 receptors.
 It is also an antioxidant and neuroprotective, and is even more potent in this regard relative to melatonin.